Physical Hazards

 • Whenever hazardous gases or fumes are likely to be evolved, an appropriate gas trap should be used and the operation confined to a fume hood.

-• Fume hoods are recommended for all operations in which toxic or flammable vapors are evolved as is the case with many distillations.
+• Fume hoods are recommended for all operations in which toxic or flammable vapors are generated as is the case with many distillations.
 Most vapors have a density greater than air and will settle on a bench top or floor where they may diffuse to a distant burner or ignition source.
 These vapors will roll out over astonishingly long distances and, if flammable, an ignition can cause a flash back to the source of vapors.
 Once diluted with significant amounts of air, vapors move in air essentially as air itself.

 • Use a hood when working with a system under reduced pressure (which may implode).
 Close the sash to provide a shield.
 If a hood is not available, use a standing shield.
 Shields that can be knocked over must be stabilized with weights or fasteners.
 Standing shields are preferably secured near the top.
 Proper eye and face protection must be worn even when using safety shields or fume hoods.